jarecoo/practice/notes.md

 * Technology is both a Powerful Ally and a Dangerous Enemy, Requires Awareness

 ## Principles, Practices, Strategies

+### Death Gives Life Meaning
+- “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
+- “Im not ready” - “No one ever is.
+We don't get to choose our time.
+Death is what gives life meaning, to know our days are numbered, your time is short.” - Dr. Strange and the Ancient One, in Dr. Strange
+- "...we all die, and our respect for death should always lead us to have an appreciation for life rather than a paranoid existence." - Sam Harris
+- Objectively, empirically, we are given this life and that’s it.
+Maybe there’s an afterlife, but we can’t prove that.
+Therefore, objectively speaking, all we can do is make the life we’re sure we have count for ourselves.
+- ”Knowing the truth, which is that nothing matters, can actually save you in those moments.
+Once you get through that terrifying threshold of accepting that, then every place is the center of the universe, and every moment is the most important moment, and everything is the meaning of life."
+Dan Harmon, https://www.youtube.com/watch?v=de2grEPn7rg
+- “You rarely have time for everything you want in this life, so you need to make choices.
+And hopefully your choices come from a deep sense of who you are” - Fred Rogers
+- “All we have to decide is what to do with the time that is given to us.” - Gandalf, LOTR
+- “We all sorely complain of the shortness of time, and yet have much more than we know what to do with.
+Our lives are either spent in doing nothing at all, or in doing nothing to the purpose, or in doing nothing that we ought to do.
+We are always complaining that our days are few, and acting as though there would be no end of them.” -Seneca
+- “If you’re like most people, you’ll spend most of your time in life tacitly presuming you’ll live forever.
+It’s like watching a bad movie for the fourth time, or bickering with your spouse, these things only make sense in light of eternity.
+There better be a heaven if I’m going to waste my time like this.”
+Sam Harris, https://www.youtube.com/watch?v=wI3a5m-lFVg 19:25
+- “I wish I'd had the courage to live a life true to myself, not the life others expected of me.” #1 regret of dying people, reported by EoL nurse in The Guardian
+- “Positive emotions that connect you to things larger than yourself boost happiness: awe, gratitude, thanksgiving, wonder at the universe, seeing beauty outside yourself.” https://continuum.utah.edu/features/what-happy-people-do/
+- Appreciate the time you have with your loved ones. https://www.reddit.com/r/Wellthatsucks/comments/7upwj7/damn/dtmjxlf/?sh=e4e4d783&st=JD63KIUB

 ### Live Life with Purpose - Find Your Meaning (See above Top 3)
 - ikigai - a Japanese concept that means "a {current} reason for being."
 - “You rarely have time for everything you want in this life, so you need to make choices.
 And hopefully your choices come from a deep sense of who you are” - Fred Rogers